FrankensteinVariorum/collationWorkspace/collationChunks/C20/output/Readme.md

    - [ ] MS: at the end, "Lover" is mentioned twice in two subsequent reading groups: `her lover`, `lover in his retreat`.
 Should anything be altered?
 This feels redundant, or possibly a mistake slipped through.
    - **Finishing Point:** End of Chapter

+   # 3-15-2023
+   - [ ] All editions: Some time at the start of the passage is a tricky fix. **Decision to do manually.**
+   - [ ] **Fix "Condemnation" manually**
+   - [X] Possible divergence: MS disappears after "consummation of his happiness" and shows up again for a milestone unit before reappearing fully starting with "The Turk."
+Should any action be taken? **Would have to add longToken to all 5 editions**
+ - [ ] MS stops briefly after "The commander", but the other four readings have lengthy blocks of text, with the MS reappearing starting with "his daughter."
+Should something be done about this? **Yes, Check the Paragraph alignment, put longTokens in all editions**
+  - [ ] Alignment question: all categories end with "Felix Had" at one point, but 1823 and 1831 include the word "accidentally" before converging with every category (except the manuscript) at "been."
+Debating is they should stay as-is.
+  - [ ] MS: `['government–', 'he', 'had', 'just', 'heard', 'of', 'a', 'small', 'vessel', 'bound', 'for', 'constantinople', 'which']` is all grouped together, but many elements from this string appear in separated reading groups.
+This may need fixing, but I'm skeptical because the same text appears in those reading groups.
+  - [ ] MS: For "in his interests", it has a blank token and no text.
+Why is that there? **Not Fixed Yet**